Program Overview

 Can I be an on-ice volunteer?

 Yes!
 We welcome on-ice volunteers - no experience required!
 Many of our newest skaters will need some helping hands when they first enter the program.
-You will need to attend a certification course called Respect in Sport (previously called Speak Out) before you can go on the ice with the kids.
-Please visit our
+To volunteer, you will need to attend an online certification course called Respect in Sport (previously called Speak Out), complete the Gender Identity training and complete a Police Check before you can go on the ice with the kids.